-Skyway Water and Sewer District is pleased to present its 2024 Annual Drinking Water Quality Report.
-This report provides 2023.
+Skyway Water and Sewer District is pleased to present its 2025 Annual Drinking Water Quality Report.
+This report provides 2024.
 While it might seem technical in nature, we hope that you will take a few minutes to read, learn and understand more about your drinking water where it comes from, its quality, treatment, monitoring, and how it compares to federal drinking water standards.
-The more you know, greater from your tap is reliable, safe, and or more information about drinking water quality, please contact our office or any of the following agencies:
+The more you know, greater confidence will be that the water from your tap is reliable, safe, and or more information about drinking water quality, please contact our office or any of the following agencies: